Great Barrington tornado: Tornado summary

 Near the town line with Monterey, a car was lifted off of Route 23, and tossed 1,000 ft into a wooded area.
-Two students and two staff members at the private Eagleton School, a residential treatment center for boys ages 9–22 who have a variety of emotional and behavioral problems, were returning to the campus east of Great Barrington.
-School counselor Seung Choi, who was not seat belted, was thrown from the car and critically hurt.
-The other three occupants were seat belted and sustained fatal injuries, the first in tornado fatalities Massachusetts since 1979, as the car was thrown by winds estimated at 260 mph.
-Choi was found looking for the car alongside the highway by the school director, Bruce Bona.
+Two students and two staff members at the private Eagleton School, a residential treatment center for boys ages 9–22, were returning to the campus east of Great Barrington.
+School counselor Seung Choi, who was not wearing a seat belt, was thrown from the car and critically hurt.
+The other three occupants were seat belted and sustained fatal injuries as the car was thrown by winds estimated at up to 260 mph, the first tornado fatalities in Massachusetts since 1979.
+The school director, Bruce Bona, found Choi alongside the highway while Choi was looking for the car.
 The tornado continued doing minor tree damage alongside and south of Route 23, causing the road to be blocked for more than 24 hours.
 At 7:24 p.m. the tornado lifted near Morley Hill, one and a half miles southwest of West Otis.

 In total, more than 100 homes and businesses were either damaged or destroyed, causing $25 million (1995 USD) worth of damage, including the grandstand at the Great Barrington Fairgrounds.
 Additionally, twenty-four people were injured.
 5,000 people in the area were left without power due to the tornado and related storm.
 The tornado had a length of 11.5 mi, a maximum width of 300 yd and was on the ground for 18 minutes.